Nine outstretched hands stacked in an "all in" gesture.

 Body Image

 Your body doesn't define you.
 No matter your size, shape, color, or ability, you deserve to take up space in this world.
-In this FOI, we will focus on size.
+In this workshop, we will focus on size.
 We will discuss the myths, lies, and realities of health, obesity, and the natural shapes of our community.

 Interfaith 2